GoDevOp/land-use-public-comment/proxy/PHP/README.md

 ##Instructions

 * Download and unzip the .zip file, or clone the repository.
-* Install the contents of the PHP folder by adding all files into a web directory
+* Install the contents of the PHP folder by adding all files into a web directory.
-* Test that the proxy is able to forward pages directly in the browser using syntax similar to the following.
-Note, in order to test the proxy like as follows be sure to add a ```*``` to the ```allowedReferers``` property in the proxy.config.
+* Test that the proxy is able to forward requests directly in the browser using:
 ```
 http://[yourmachine]/PHP/proxy.php?http://services.arcgisonline.com/ArcGIS/rest/services/?f=pjson
 ```